How can it help me?

 Built-in Context-specific Help

-There is no user guide for PTXprint.
-Practically all the help you need is contained in the extensive Tooltip system.
+There is no user guide needed for PTXprint.
+Practically all the help you need is contained in our extensive Tooltip system.
 Just hover over an option to get an explanation about what that control does.

 User Interface Languages